Friends of the Ridgefield Library

 Friends of the Ridgefield Library Board

-The Friends Board meets on the first Monday of most months at 1:00 PM at 21 Governor Street.
-Board meetings are open to any member of the Friends.
+The Friends Board meets on the first Monday of most months at 1:00 p.m. at the Library.
+Board meetings are open to all members of the Friends.